Pukë

-Pukë (Puka) is a town and municipality in northern Albania.
+Pukë (Puka) is a town, municipality and historical region in northern Albania.
 It was formed at the 2015 local government reform by the merger of the former municipalities Gjegjan, Pukë, Qelëz, Qerret and Rrapë, that became municipal units.
 The seat of the municipality is the town Pukë.
 The total population is 11,069 (2011 census), in a total area of 505.83 km^{2}.
 The population of the former municipality at the 2011 census was 3,607.

 At 838 metres above sea level, the town is one of the highest in elevation in Albania and a well-known ski area.
 It is 150 km from Albania's capital, Tirana.

 Etymology

 The toponym may derive from Latin via publica ("public road") as it was located on an old trade route.

 History

 The settlement is inhabited by the tribe of Puka, itself one of the "seven tribes of Puka" (shtatë bajrakët e Pukës).
 According to tradition, collected by Hyacinthe Hecquard in the mid-19th century, the settlement of Puka had been founded by a Paolo Zenta, who according to Marin Barletius was a relative of Lekë Dukagjini.

 The region also has its own Kanun, a set of traditional Albanian laws, and is known as Kanuni i Pukës (Canon of Pukë) and used mainly in Northern Albania and Kosovo.

 In the 20th century, Pukë was expanded as a military base and a centre of Catholic education.
 The distinguished Albanian poet Migjeni taught in the town from 1936 to 1937.

 Pukë is surrounded by a 400-hectare (1.5 sq mi) pine-coated massif.

 As in other parts of Europe, climate change has extended and consolidated the range of the pine processionary moths, who defoliate pines, including in the pinelands of northern Albania.